digabi/naksu/README.md

 ### Building Linux version

-This currently works most reliably in Ubuntu Xenial.
-Later Ubuntu versions have compiled system libraries in different way, and this causes linux build to fail.

 - Install `libgtk-3-dev` which is required by `libui`.
 - Run `make update_libs` to get all required golang dependencies.
 - `make linux`